docmd-io/docs/docs/index.md

 :::

 ::: card Zero Config & Auto-Routing
-Run `docmd dev -z` in any folder.
-We automatically scan your directory, extract H1 headers as page titles, and build a nested, collapsible navigation tree instantly.
+Run `docmd dev -z` in your project.
+We automatically scan for a expected documentation folders, extract H1 headers as page titles, and build a nested, collapsible navigation tree instantly.
 No `config.js` needed to start.
 :::

 ::: card SPA Performance